The 10 rules of a Zen programmer

 The Zen Programmer Book

-Due to the high interest of this blog post I have decided to publish a book on Zen Programming.
+Due to the high interest of this blog post I have published a book on Zen Programming.
 Click here for more information.
-If you want to stay up to date with the books progress, please subscribe to this mailinglist.
+If you want to stay in touch, please subscribe to this mailinglist.
 Only Zen Programming news will be sent in irregular intervals.
 You can unsubscribe at any time.

 News about The Zen Programmer: